Who should replace Mike Martin Jr. as FSU baseball HC?

 The Resume:

 Another former Seminole, Hart played for Florida State from 1999-2003.
-He has been an assistant coach at North Carolina state for 18 years, seven of those as the associate head coach.
-Hart was named the Baseball America’s 2021 Assistant Coach of the year.
+He’s been an assistant coach at North Carolina State for 18 years, seven of those as the associate head coach.
+Hart was named Baseball America’s 2021 Assistant Coach of the Year.

 He has been responsible for NC State’s reputation as one of the top offensive and defensive teams year in and year out, as the Wolfpack finished third in the NCAA in fielding percentage (.982) and T-fifth in home runs (92) under his direction in 2021.
 In 2019, NC State finished first in the ACC and 13th in the NCAA with 130 doubles, and in 2018 it finished the season ranked fifth in the nation with 87 home runs and 10th with a .477 slugging percentage as a team.